You are the

 How to use RMCSANS++ |

-A short manual is describing the functionalities and usage of the RMCSANS programme.
+A short manual is describing the functionalities and usage of the RMCSANS programme, certain amount of knowledge using RMC++ is expected.
+Consult the RMC++ website and the manual if necessary.

 Visualization